DevExpress/devextreme-documentation/api-reference/_hidden/dxToolbarItem/options.md

 Configures the DevExtreme UI component used as a toolbar item.

 ---
-**options** should contain the properties of the DevExtreme UI component specified in the [widget](/api-reference/_hidden/dxToolbarItem/widget.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#widget') option.
+**options** should contain the properties of the DevExtreme UI component specified in the [widget](/api-reference/_hidden/dxToolbarItem/widget.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#widget') property.
 Because of this dependency, **options** cannot be typed and are not implemented as nested configuration components in Angular, Vue, and React.
 In these frameworks, specify **options** with an object.
 We recommend that you declare the object outside the configuration component in Vue and React to prevent possible issues caused by unnecessary re-rendering.

 ---
 ##### Angular